 6.1.
 Throughout the Term of this Agreement, the Registrar shall:

-6.1.1. publicise and market the TLD(s) in accordance with the marketing guidelines that may be issued to Registrar from time to time;
+6.1.1. use its best effort to publicise and market the TLD(s) and to take into account the marketing guidelines that may be provided by Registry Operator from time to time;

-6.1.2. be solely responsible for providing Customer support; to this end, Registrar shall employ and make available sufficient staff resources that have received sufficient training and experience in order to (i) interface with automated and manual elements of the respective TLD registration processes, (ii) respond to and resolve technical problems, and (iii) provide customer support, including (but not limited to) Domain Name record support, technical and billing support, and rendering the Domain Name Registration Services;
+6.1.2. be soy responsible for providing Customer support; to this end, Registrar shall employ and make available sufficient staff resources that have received sufficient training and experience in order to (i) interface with automated and manual elements of the respective TLD registration processes, (ii) respond to and resolve technical problems, and (iii) provide customer support, including (but not limited to) Domain Name record support, technical and billing support, and rendering the Domain Name Registration Services;

-6.1.3. publish on its web site the most current and applicable versions of the TLD Policies, the prices charged by the Registrar to its Customers for registering Domain Names, as well as renewing, transferring, and reactivating Domain Names;
+6.1.3. publish on its web site the most current and applicable versions of the TLD Policies, the prices charged by the Registrar to its Customers for registering Domain Names, as well as renewing, transferring, and restoring Domain Names;

 6.1.4. inform its Registrant(s) of all information the Registrar has received from Registry Operator that influences or may influence its or their contractual relationship with Registry Operator, and more in particular of a possible suspension or cancellation of (a) registered Domain Name(s).